python/cpython/Doc/library/string.rst

 .. index:: module: re

 The :mod:`string` module contains a number of useful constants and classes, as well as some deprecated legacy functions that are also available as methods on strings.
 In addition, Python's built-in string classes support the sequence type methods described in the :ref:`typesseq` section, and also the string-specific methods described in the :ref:`string-methods` section.
-To output formatted strings use template strings or the ``%`` operator described in the :ref:`string-formatting` section.
+To output formatted strings, see the :ref:`string-formatting` section.
 Also, see the :mod:`re` module for string functions based on regular expressions.

 String constants